SBB Re 460: Modernization

+more efficient air compressors, and operating transformer cooling fans only as needed.

+The revamped locomotives can be externally identified by the front-facing logo, the number mounted on the side of the front, and by their glossy, as opposed to matte, red paint.

+All 119 Re 460 locomotives had been converted by November 2022.

+The renovation work was done at the SBB workshops in Yverdon.

 Naming and liveries

 Like several other Swiss locomotives (e.g. Ae 6/6, Re 6/6, Re 450), almost all Re 460 locomotives are named.
 In case of the Re 460, the names are applied below the cab window at one end.